Why a Decision Platform?

 InRule Technology is trusted by hundreds of companies, including Allstate, Allscripts, Aon, Bank of Queensland, Barclays Capital, Beazley, Cancer Care Ontario, DaVita, HPE (now DXC), FAA, Oklahoma Healthcare Authority, Roche and Wells Fargo.

-With nearly 20 years of experience, we have hundreds of successful deployments in more than 40 countries.
+With more than 20 years of experience, we have hundreds of successful deployments in more than 50 countries.
 And 95% of our customers would recommend us to a colleague.

-Browse our case studies to learn more about how InRule is delivering value to our customers.
+Want to learn more about how InRule is delivering value to our customers?

 Our Services team offers a variety of rule-oriented training and services for business and technical users.
 For more information visit our Support and Services page.